social-science-data-editors/guidance/Requested_information.md

 For details, see [Requested_information_code](Requested_information_code.md).

 ## Data and Code Hosting
-The American Economic Association has made supplementary materials available on its website since 2006.
+Journals have made supplementary materials available on their  websites since the early 2000s.
 As the  popular and scientific web-accessible global infrastructure has matured, other possibilities have opened up.
 We comment on important features to consider when depositing code and data.

 ### Principles